GoyaPtyLtd/FMTest/docs/FMTestAPI.md

 These Custom Functions update 3 main Global Variables as well as returning data.

-* FMT {JSONObject} All data and test results are stored here in JSON format allowing for intergration with other platforms
+* _$$FMT_ {JSONObject} All data and test results are stored here in JSON format allowing for intergration with other platforms
-* FMT_OutputBuffer {Text} Holds the Output text from FMT custom functions until the script FMT:WriteOutputBuffers is run
+* _$$FMT_OutputBuffer_ {Text} Holds the Output text from FMT custom functions until the script FMT:WriteOutputBuffers is run
-* FMT_OutputSummaryBuffer {Text} Holds the Output Summary text from FMT custom functions until the script FMT:WriteOutputBuffers is run
+* _$$FMT_OutputSummaryBuffer_ {Text} Holds the Output Summary text from FMT custom functions until the script FMT:WriteOutputBuffers is run

 For general use, you don't need to know about them.
 However the effects on each of these globals is discussed in the Custom Function descriptions below.